How to Fix Error code E64 — heating element on Frigidaire FFRE4120SW (Electric)

 Step 1

-Unplug the dryer before doing anything else, then tackle the vent system first because E64 on Frigidaire electric dryers is almost always triggered by restricted airflow causing the heating circuit to overheat and shut down.
-Disconnect the exhaust hose at the rear of the unit, run a flexible brush through the full length of the duct, and clear any lint blockage you find.
-A clogged vent is the root cause in the majority of E64 cases, so skipping this step means any parts you replace will likely fail again.
+First things first: unplug the dryer.
+Next, tackle the vent system because E64 on Frigidaire electric dryers is almost always triggered by restricted airflow.
+Disconnect the exhaust hose at the back of the unit, and run a flexible brush through the full length of the duct to clear any lint blockage you find.
+A clogged vent is often the root cause of E64, so don’t skip this step; otherwise, any parts you replace will likely fail again.

 Step 2

-Remove the rear panel by taking out the five quarter-inch hex screws, then locate the heating element in the lower rear housing and set your multimeter to Rx1.
-Touch the probes to the element’s terminals — a good element reads a low resistance value, while an open (infinite resistance) reading confirms the element has burned out and must be replaced.
+Remove the rear panel by taking out the five quarter-inch hex screws.
+Locate the heating element in the lower rear housing and set your multimeter to Rx1.
+Touch the probes to the element’s terminals — a good element will read a low resistance, while an open (infinite resistance) means the element has burned out and needs replacing.
 Pro tip: photograph all wire connections before disconnecting anything so you have a clear reference for reassembly.

 Step 3

-With the rear panel still off, find the thermal fuse mounted on the exhaust duct housing and test it on Rx1 — it should show full continuity when healthy, because it is a one-time safety device designed to blow when temperatures exceed a safe threshold.
-No continuity means it has blown and the dryer will not heat at all until it is replaced.
-Always replace the heating element at the same time as the thermal fuse, because a fuse that blew once indicates the element likely caused the overheating event.
+With the rear panel still off, locate the thermal fuse mounted on the exhaust duct housing and test it on Rx1.
+It should show full continuity when healthy, as it’s a one-time safety device designed to blow when temperatures exceed a safe threshold.
+If it shows no continuity, it has blown, and the dryer will not heat until it’s replaced.
+Always replace the heating element simultaneously with the thermal fuse; a fuse that blew once indicates the element likely caused the overheating.

 Step 4

-Locate the high-limit thermostat on the element housing and test it with your multimeter on Rx1 — at room temperature it should show continuity, meaning the circuit is closed and the thermostat is functioning normally.
-If you get an open reading, the thermostat has tripped permanently and needs to be replaced, as it is a secondary safety device that cuts power to the element when temperatures run dangerously high.
-Replacing it without also addressing vent restriction will just blow it again.
+Find the high-limit thermostat on the element housing and test it with your multimeter on Rx1.
+At room temperature, it should show continuity, meaning the circuit is functioning normally.
+If you get an open reading, the thermostat has tripped permanently and needs replacing, as it cuts power to the element when temperatures run too high.
+Replacing it without addressing vent restriction will just blow it again.

 Step 5

-Reconnect all wire terminals to the new components, matching each connector to the position shown in the photograph you took before removal, pressing each terminal firmly until it clicks or seats securely.
-Loose or swapped terminals are a common reassembly mistake that can cause immediate component failure or create a shock hazard, so take your time and verify every connection before closing the cabinet.
+Reconnect all wire terminals to the new components, matching each connector to the position shown in your earlier photograph, pressing each terminal firmly until it clicks or seats securely.
+Loose or swapped terminals can cause immediate component failure or create a shock hazard, so take your time to verify every connection before closing the cabinet.
 Reattach the rear panel and reinstall all five hex screws snugly.

 Step 6

-Reattach the exhaust hose, verify the vent run has full clearance with no kinks or blockages, then plug the dryer back in.
-Run a Timed Dry cycle and monitor the machine — E64 should not reappear if the element, thermal fuse, and vent restriction have all been properly addressed.
-If the code returns, suspect a control board fault or a vent run that is too long for the installation, as either condition can sustain the overheating pattern.
+Reattach the exhaust hose, verify that the vent run has full clearance with no kinks or blockages, then plug the dryer back in.
+Run a Timed Dry cycle and monitor the machine — E64 should not return if the element, thermal fuse, and vent restriction have all been properly addressed.
+If the code comes back, suspect a control board fault or a vent run that is too long for the installation, as either condition can sustain the overheating pattern.

 Where to Buy Replacement Parts